Find Affordable College Courses

 Top Georgia Schools in Journalism

-Our analysis found Georgia College & State University to be the best school for journalism students who want to pursue a degree in Georgia.
-Located in the town of Milledgeville, Georgia College is a public college with a moderately-sized student population.
+Our 2023 rankings named Georgia College & State University the best school in Georgia for journalism students.
+Located in the distant town of Milledgeville, Georgia College is a public college with a medium-sized student population.

 On average, journalism graduates from Georgia College take out $25,000 in student loans while working on their degree.
 This translates to an average monthly loan payment of $127, based on a 10-year repayment plan.